Beef and Bacon Casserole

 - 1 to 1 1/2 pounds lean ground beef

 - 3 cups frozen vegetables, peas, carrots, corn, and green beans

 - 1 cup cheddar cheese, grated

 - Wash, cut up, and boil the potatoes.
 When they are fork-tender, mash them.
 Add the garlic, butter, and milk, and continue mashing until smooth.
 Set aside.

 - Fry the bacon until it begins to render fat, leaving the bacon grease in the pan.
-Remove the bacon from pan and place on paper towels.
+Remove the bacon strips from the pan and place them on paper towels.
 Set aside.

-- In the same pan as you cooked the bacon add the ground beef and onions, cooking until the beef is no longer pink.
+- In the same pan as the bacon, add the ground beef and onions, cooking until the beef is no longer pink.
 Drain well and set aside.